 The heated grips heat level displays momentarily after changing the heat level.
 A brief pop-up will appear on the touchscreen display when heat level is changed.

-BATTERY CHARGE PORT/HEATED GEAR PLUG
+BATTERY CHARGE PORT/HEATED GEAR Plug

-The Battery Charge Port/Heated Gear plug is located under the left side panel.
+The Battery Charge Port/Heated Gear plug is located on the dash.